Belkin / Linksys - Linksys Product Team

 PROCESS:

-Cross-functional collaboration with Product Management and Device ID teams
+Cross-functional collaborated with Product Management and Device ID teams to integrate the WRT within the Linksys Smart Wi-Fi ecosystem.

 RESULTS: